MFSTech/SendUsShipments/README.md

 ### Clarity Addresses

 Our customers often use our Clarity web application to manually enter shipment requests and track shipments.
 Each system, test and production, has a connected Clarity web application which can be used to review your EDI submissions.
+It can also be used to adjust your credentials (username and password).

 * Test: [http://demo.MFSClarity.com/Clarity/](http://demo.MFSClarity.com/Clarity/)
 * Production: [http://www.MFSClarity.com/Clarity/](http://www.MFSClarity.com/Clarity/)